OleksiiKova/javascript-quiz/README.md

 ### Surface

-I used a palette of four colours.
+I used a palette of such colours.

 ![Palette](readme_images/Colour_palette.png)